BuildOnViction/infrastructure/README.md

 # infrastructure

-This repo holds the internal Tomochain infrastructure (Docker images, deployments, etc.)
+This repo holds the internal Tomochain infrastructure (Docker images, deployments, etc.).

+You should normally not need any code from this repo.
-If you are searching to run a masternode, please head to the [masternode](https://github.com/tomochain/masternode) repo.
+If you are willing to run a masternode, please head to the [documentation](https://docs.tomochain.com/get-started/run-node/).

 ## Networks